jjwon/jjwon.github.com/three-good-things.md

 2. Worked out right after, and thinking about things that have transpired recently, I realized again that I really do love working out, and as part of my motion to start doing things for me, not for others, I should really be spending more time at the gym and try to really push myself.
 I've gotten pretty comfortable with my routine and I haven't been making that much progress.
 It's time to overhaul it a little bit, or just try to deload everything and then go hard again.

-3. Ate some crackers with pepperoni and salami, and it tasted *really* good."
+3. Ate some crackers with pepperoni and salami, and it tasted *really* good.

+Yeah, I kind of ran out of good ideas.
+This is a little harder than I thought.

 ### 12/5/14